Ks89/angular-webpack-skeleton/README.md

 <br>

 # angular-webpack-skeleton
-A simple skeleton project with Angular 4, Webpack 3 and Bootstrap 4 alpha ready to use.
+A simple skeleton project with Angular 4, Webpack 3 and Bootstrap 4 beta ready to use.

 You can fork or clone this repository and build your project on it.
 I suggest to add this repo as git remote to your repository to be able to update your project with newer releases of this project.